 Full bodysuits are not permitted inside of Great American Ball Park.
 Any covering over the face and head needs to be removed before entry is permitted.
 It may not be put back on once inside the ballpark.

 No glass bottles, cans, or alcoholic beverages may be brought into Great American Ball Park.
 Guests are welcome to bring in soft drinks and water provided they are in clear plastic bottles and the safety seal has not been broken.
 Insulated foam or metal cups/containers from restaurants, convenience stores, gas stations, etc. are not permitted in Great American Ball Park.
-Yeti cups and similar products are also not permitted to be brought into Great American Ball Park.
+Yeti cups and similar products are also not permitted in Great American Ball Park.

-Radio: The Reds Flagship Station, 700WLW, will carry every Reds regular season game again in 2018.
-The Cincinnati Reds Radio Network covers Reds Country with over 110 radio station affiliates in Ohio, Kentucky, Indiana, Illinois, West Virginia, Virginia, Tennessee and North Carolina.
+Radio: The Reds Flagship Station, 700WLW, will carry every Reds regular season game again in 2020.
+The Cincinnati Reds Radio Network covers Reds Country with over 110 radio station affiliates in Ohio, Kentucky, Indiana, Illinois, West Virginia, Virginia, and Tennessee.

 TV: FOX Sports Ohio holds the exclusive local cable and telecast rights for Cincinnati Reds baseball.
-This season FOX Sports Ohio will broadcast eight Spring Training games and all 162 regular season games.
+This season FOX Sports Ohio will broadcast 159 regular season games and FS1 will broadcast 3 regular season games.

 In the event of a series sweep, brooms may only be brought in at the discretion of Reds Management.

 Located in right field, this area has seating options for season tickets and groups and offers standing room for the general public.
-This open air space allows access to the Budweiser Bullpen Decks and the Budweiser Balcony.
-All fans have access to the BOWTIE Bar for full beverage service.
+This open-air space allows access to the Budweiser Bullpen Decks and the Budweiser Balconies.
+All fans have access to the Bowtie Bar for full beverage service.

-Attached to the Budweiser BOWTIE Bar, this group seating area gives Guests a unique view of the action from right field.
-This open air location also allows for quick and easy access to Mr. Red's Smokehouse presented by Montgomery Inn and the Kroger Fan Zone.
+Attached to the Budweiser Bowtie Bar, this group seating area gives Guests a unique view of the action from right field.
+This open-air location also allows for quick and easy access to Mr. Red’s Smokehouse presented by Montgomery Inn and the First Star Fan Zone.
 The Budweiser Bullpen Decks consist of two tiers.
-The Lower Tier can accommodate 24-38 guests and the Upper Tier can accommodate up to 26 guests.
+The Lower Tier can accommodate 24–38 guests and the Upper Tier can accommodate 26 guests.
 Both Tiers can be exclusively rented for groups of 50 or more.
-Each ticket comes loaded with $19 in concession credit for two beers or other items from any concession stand.
-The Budweiser Bullpen Decks are located directly above the home bullpen in right field.
+Each ticket comes loaded with $19 in concession credit for two beers or other items from any concession stand (valid for Friday-Sunday games only).
+The Budweiser Bullpen Decks are located directly above the visitors’ bullpen in right field.

 Guests are welcome to bring cameras and video recorders into the ballpark for personal use provided game action is not recorded, as required by Major League Baseball.
 Cameras and video recorders are welcomed provided their dimensions do not exceed the 16” x 16” x 8” Major League Baseball size requirement.
 Guests are requested to avoid standing in the aisles while using this equipment.
 Guests should not obstruct the views of others while taking pictures and refrain from using tripods, mono-pods and other camera support pods.
 The Reds reserve the right to remove any Guests who do not cooperate with this policy.
 Guests are not permitted to use drones within the footprint of Great American Ball Park for any purpose under MLB Policies and federal law, including for photographic or video recording purposes.

 To ensure the safety of all Guests, players and employees, carry-in items will be inspected prior to entrance into the ballpark or at any time while inside the ballpark.
-Bags, backpacks, purses, etc. larger than 16" x 16" x 8" will not be permitted into the ballpark in accordance with the Major League Baseball size requirement.
-For other information as to what is and is not allowed to be brought into Great American Ball Park, please peruse the A-Z Guide and see the list under "Prohibited Items."
-If you have a question, please call 513-765-7000 and we would be happy to assist you.
+Bags and purses, etc. larger than 16” x 16” x 8” will not be permitted in the ballpark in accordance with the Major League Baseball size requirement.
+For other information as to what is and is not allowed to be brought into Great American Ball Park, please peruse the A-Z Guide and see the list under “Prohibited Items.”
+If you have a question, please call (513) 765-7000 and we would be happy to assist you.

 Fans attending games at Great American Ball Park can now receive personalized certificates for the following occurrences:

-Certificates can be requested at any Fan Accommodation location on Game Days.
+Certificates can be requested at any TriHealth Fan Accommodation location on Game Days.
 There is no cost to our Guests for these certificates.
-If you have a group of 10 or more please call 513-765-7000 prior to the game date and we will have them ready for you at Fan Accommodations.
+If you have a group of 10 or more please call (513) 765-7000 prior to the game date and we will have them ready for you at Fan Accommodations.

-Free charging stations for mobile phones and tablets are available at the Reds Connect Zone sponsored by The University of Cincinnati in the ballpark, located on the main concourse behind section 110.
-A limited amount are also available behind Section 127, inside the FOX Sports Club, and inside the Handlebar at the Riverfront Club presented by JACK Casino.
+Free charging stations for mobile phones and tablets are available at the Reds Connect Zone in the ballpark, located on the main concourse behind section 110.
+A limited amount are also available inside the FOX Sports Club and inside The Handlebar presented by Hard Rock Casino.

-This gorgeous super suite was built in 2014 and has quickly become one of the most popular hospitality areas the Reds have to offer.
+This gorgeous super suite is one of the most popular hospitality areas the Reds have to offer.
 It is an all-inclusive private party area with an upscale buffet, full beverage service, private bartenders, private restrooms and great views.
 Club Cambria is the best-of-the-best of our hospitality options.
-Located on the 2nd level with fantastic views between home plate and first base, the suite's sliding glass doors add the perfect touch to this beautiful space.
-This hospitality area accommodates groups of 30-40.
-The sale and consumption of all alcoholic beverages is subject to Ohio law.
-The Reds reserve the right to limit consumption and/or sale of alcoholic beverages at events.
+Located on the 2nd level with fantastic views between home plate and first base, the suite’s sliding glass doors add the perfect touch to this beautiful space.
+This hospitality area accommodates groups of 30–40.

 Major League Baseball and the Cincinnati Reds are committed to providing a safe and enjoyable ballpark environment.
 The ballpark staff are trained and work to support a positive environment where:

-- Intervention with an unruly, impairs or intoxicated Guest will be handled in a prompt and safe manner
+• Intervention with an unruly, impaired or intoxicated Guest will be handled in a prompt and safe manner

 It is illegal under Ohio Law to possess a firearm, deadly weapon, or dangerous ordinance on the property of Great American Ball Park.
 Unless otherwise authorized by law, “no person shall knowingly possess, have under the person’s control, convey, or attempt to convey a deadly weapon or dangerous ordinance” into the ballpark.